Abdullahpur Ka Devdas

 Abdullahpur Ka Devdas is a 2024 Pakistani Urdu-language romantic drama television series produced by Shailja Kejriwal for Zee Zindagi.
 Directed by Anjum Shahzad and written by Shahid Dogar, the series is a modern adaptation of Sarat Chandra Chattopadhyay’s 1917 Bengali novel Devdas.
 It premiered on February 26, 2024, on Zee Zindagi and is available for streaming on Zindagi’s YouTube channel.
 It stars Bilal Abbas Khan, Sarah Khan, and Raza Talish in the lead roles and has been noted for its poetic narrative, cinematography, and performances, though it has received mixed reviews for its pacing and storytelling.

 Plot

 Set in the fictional small town of Abdullahpur and parts of Lahore, the series follows Fakhar (Bilal Abbas Khan) and Kashif (Raza Talish), two best friends unknowingly in love with the same woman, Gulbano (Sarah Khan).
 Gulbano is captivated by the poetry of an anonymous poet named Devdas.
 As the story unfolds, Kashif claims to be Devdas to win Gulbano’s affection, unaware that Fakhar is the true Devdas.
-The series explores themes of unrequited love, friendship, betrayal, and societal pressures, blending vintage romance with modern sensibilities.
+The series explores themes of unrequited love, friendship, betrayal, and societal pressures.